 Emi and Shinichi Hirai developed the project in Berlin after moving there in 2010 from Tokyo, where they had been working — perhaps surprisingly, given the rapid success of their venture into the arts — as an advertising graphic designer and a radiologist, respectively.
-They have since performed in over 40 cities in 15 countries, recently making their North American debut as part of Antimatter Media Art Festival on the West Coast of Canada.
+They have since performed in over 40 cities in 15 countries, recently making their North American debut as part of the Antimatter Media Art Festival on the West Coast of Canada.
 The duo has been enthusiastically received at numerous European festivals; their performance at the 2014 Reykjavik Visual Music — Punto y Raya Festival won the award in the category of Live Cinema.

-Watching Usaginingen play their machines is mesmerizing in and of itself, but their physical interactions with TA-CO and SHIBAKI are just one element of a deeply immersive experience that fluidly synergizes projections, shadows, reflections, live percussion and Ableton-structured electronic music.
-We met up after their Antimatter performance to discuss their work and experiences so far; both artists were present but Shinichi was more comfortable answering questions in English.
+Watching Usaginingen play their machines is mesmerizing in and of itself, but their physical interactions with TA-CO and SHIBAKI are just one element of a deeply immersive experience that fluidly synergizes projections, shadows, reflections, live percussion, and Ableton-structured electronic music.
+We met up after their Antimatter performance to discuss their work and experiences so far; both artists were present, but Shinichi was more comfortable answering questions in English.

 Kyra Kordoski: This is a really unique project.
 What was the genesis of it?
 How and why did you start working on it together?

 Usaginingen: We were married before we started the project.
 We moved to Berlin in 2010.
-Before that we lived in Tokyo, where I worked in a hospital as a radiographer and Emi was a graphic designer working in advertising.
-Emi wanted to live in a European country for a while at least once in our lives.
+Before that, we lived in Tokyo, where I worked in a hospital as a radiographer, and Emi was a graphic designer working in advertising.
+Emi wanted to live in a European country for a while, at least once in our lives.
 We just thought it would be an experience.

-U: Emi doesn’t like to use computers and she’s actually not very good at using digital things!
-It’s the same in her graphic design work — she draws more, and makes more handcrafted elements.
+U: Emi doesn’t like to use computers, and she’s actually not very good at using digital things!
+It’s the same in her graphic design work — she draws more and makes more handcrafted elements.
 Her machine, TA-CO, has layers, so the idea was from Photoshop, but it’s like a totally mechanical version of the program.
 And she also just had the idea that she wanted to ride something, like a bicycle.

 KK: How did your music become part of things, Shinichi?

-U: The first year, she collaborated with musicians in Berlin and I supported her — I went to the venues and helped put the machine together, sat in the audience for every performance.
+U: The first year, she collaborated with musicians in Berlin, and I supported her — I went to the venues and helped put the machine together, sat in the audience for every performance.
 And then that started to get boring, so I told her I wanted us to perform together.
-When I was in university, I played bass guitar and I produced music a little bit.
+When I was in university, I played bass guitar, and I produced music a little bit.
 That was it.
 But we built a machine for me.
 SHIBAKI has a midi controller, percussion elements, and an electric string instrument.
 It has two strings.
 I use Ableton when performing and Logic for the music I produce in advance, to be mixed in during the live shows.

 KK: Your performances are an incredible synthesis of sound and visuals, human and machine performance… You use electronic devices, but what you do is so far removed from just sitting at laptops.
 There are a huge number of components, but everything is so effectively integrated.
-Did you have to put a lot of work into finding that kind of overall balance and flow, or did it seem to just come quite easily?
+Did you have to put a lot of work into finding that kind of overall balance and flow, or did it seem just to come quite easily?

 U: Latin people have a very direct reaction.
 English people are really into the music side of things.
-Japanese people are really quiet during the performance, but afterwards, if we talk to them face to face, they tell us they enjoyed it.
+Japanese people are really quiet during the performance, but afterward, if we talk to them face to face, they tell us they enjoyed it.
 When we perform in European countries, people say it feels Japanese, and when we perform in Japan, they say it seems quite European or German.
 But children, they’re all the same in how they react.
-They don’t ask many questions, but during the performances they really respond to the specific elements: water, an apple… I remember one funny question from a junior high school student.
+They don’t ask many questions, but during the performances, they really respond to the specific elements: water, an apple… I remember one funny question from a junior high school student.
 She asked us, “What is your relationship?”
-She was a teenager, so of course she was interested in relationships.
+She was a teenager, so of course, she was interested in relationships.